khalid586/Kazi-Shop/README.md

   We decided to complete this project in django because:
     - Takes less time to build prototype.
-    - Comes with default SQLite as database.
+    - Comes with SQLite as database.
     - Django comes with a default admin panel(which we later customized) which made our job easier.

 # Demo